 Filing a Homeowner's Insurance Claim

 The homeowner had not provided a sworn proof of loss within 60 days after the loss.
 When the homeowner attempted to file a claim for roof damage, it was rejected by State Farm.
 Furthermore, the claim rejection was upheld by the Court, leaving the homeowner without financial assistance.
 Understanding homeowner’s insurance could have prevented a great deal of suffering for this homeowner.
 It also might have been achieved by asked a few extra questions.
+The Kramer

 case reinforces the importance of fully understanding homeowner’s insurance policies – before a loss occurs